 A collaborative project involving waste pickers in Latin America has shed light on the multiple levels of discrimination that women waste pickers face and their needs.

-The Gender & Waste Project, based on a research-action pilot project in Minas Gerais, Brazil, was initiated to bring gender consciousness to the forefront of the discussion among waste pickers.
+The project, based on a research-action pilot project in Minas Gerais, Brazil, was initiated to bring gender consciousness to the forefront of the discussion among waste pickers.
 It sought to provide women waste pickers with a clearer understanding of the practical tools they need to challenge the deeply-entrenched gender hierarchies present in their homes, at work and in the movement.

 As a result of the project, women waste pickers have started to mobilize more collectively and demand that gender be a key issue on the agenda of the national movement.
 The project also created stronger ties between the academy, through the Women’s Studies Research Center (NEPEM – Universidade Federal de Minas Gerais), and the waste pickers’ movements.

-- Watch "Portraits of Sanitation," a video that examines the development of the Waste and Gender project and how it is improving the lives of women waste pickers.
+- "Portraits of Sanitation" is a video that examines the development of the Waste and Gender project and how it is improving the lives of women waste pickers.

-- See this PowerPoint presentation to learn why and how the project was undertaken and what findings emerged.
+- This presentation explains why and how the project was undertaken and what findings emerged.

-- Additional presentations about the project (in Portuguese): History and Conception of Workshops, Gender and Empowerment, Methodology and Description of Activities, Lessons Learned, Popular Toolkit, Academic/Practitioner's Toolkit
+- Additional presentations about the project (in Portuguese): Gender and Empowerment, Methodology and Description of Activities, Lessons Learned, Popular Toolkit, Academic/Practitioner's Toolkit

-Two products were developed from the lessons learned and will serve as useful tools for further phases of the project:
+Developed from the lessons learned, these serve as useful tools for further phases of the project:

-In addition, Sonia has contributed to shaping debates in the solid waste field, for example by reviewing and contributing to various policy papers, such as UNEP´s Global Waste Management Outlook - GWMO and UNDP’s book Powerful Synergies – Gender Equality, Economic Development and Environmental Sustainability.
+She has also contributed to shaping debates in the solid waste field, for example by reviewing and contributing to various policy papers, such as UNEP´s Global Waste Management Outlook - GWMO and UNDP’s book Powerful Synergies – Gender Equality, Economic Development and Environmental Sustainability.
 Read “Wastepickers: A Gendered Perspective”.